eclipse-che/che/docs/_docs/workspace-administration/ws-data-model-stacks.md

 ---
 tags: [ "eclipse" , "che" ]
-title: Stack
+title: Runtime Stacks Data Model
-excerpt: "Sample code that can be used to bootstrap the content of a new project."
+excerpt: "Defines the runtimes for a workspace."
 layout: docs
-permalink: /:categories/stack/
+permalink: /:categories/data-model-stacks/
 ---
-JSON workspace object defines the contents and structure of a workspace.
-A workspace configuration is used to define the workspace to be generated.
+Admins and users typically use our graphical dashboard for adding and configuring stacks within the product.
+However, you can also add these directly with REST or in the product using a JSON data model.

-## Stack Object
+# Stack Object
 Stacks are referenced in JSON format:
 ```json
 {